Test of the GENIE neutrino event generator against reduced cross sections extracted from ${}^{16}$O $(e,e'p)$ data: Results and analysis

-The other features are observed in Fig.~\ref{Fig8} where the comparison with data of the reduced cross sections calculated with the GENIE G18\_10a model is presented.

 We observe agreement between GENIE predictions and Saclay data at $|p_m| \ge 120$ MeV/c.
 At low missing momentum the calculation overestimates data significantly.
-On the other hand the $\sigma_{red}$ calculated within this GENIE model for NIKHEF parallel kinematics overestimate the measured electron scattering data in the range of $|p_m| \ge 50$ MeV/c.
+On the other hand the $\sigma_{red}$ calculated within this GENIE model for NIKHEF parallel kinematics overestimates the measured electron scattering data in the range of $|p_m| \ge 50$ MeV/c.
 At $|p_m| \approx 100$ MeV/c where the maximum of the reduced cross section is observed the excess reaches up to 300\%.

-Figure~\ref{Fig9} shows the same as Fig.~\ref{Fig8} for the reduced cross sections calculated with the GENIE G21\_11 model where the LFG nucleon momentum distribution is used as well.
-The $\sigma_{red}$ calculated with this model for Saclay kinematics overestimates significantly measured cross sections at $p_m \le 100$ MeV/c and underestimates the date in the range of $p_m \ge 150$ MeV/c.
+Figure~\ref{Fig9} shows the reduced cross sections calculated with the GENIE G21\_11 model where the LFG nucleon momentum distribution is used.
+The $\sigma_{red}$ calculated with this model for Saclay kinematics overestimates significantly measured cross sections at $p_m \le 100$ MeV/c and underestimates the data in the range of $p_m \ge 150$ MeV/c.
 At NIKHEF kinematics the issue visible at $p_m \ge 150$ MeV/c resemble those for the G18\_10a model seen in Fig.~\ref{Fig8}, but the excess is significant only in the range of $p_m \le -100$ MeV/c.

 Approximately the same features are observed in Fig.~\ref{Fig10}, where the comparison with data of the reduced cross sections calculated with the GENIE effsf model is presented.
-The calculated cross sections overestimate the measured one at Saclay less then 60\% at $p_m \le 100$ MeV/c.
+The calculated cross sections overestimate the measured one at Saclay less than 60\% at $p_m \le 100$ MeV/c.
 The difference between the reduced cross sections calculated and measured at NIKHEF kinematics is significant at $|p_m| \ge 100$ MeV/c.